Posting this because the same four questions keep coming up on Facebook and elsewhere:

 The Edwin Charley Proprietor’s Collection is a nice thing to grab.
 Limited number of bottles made.
 Four very different rums, in unique bottles.

-In the U.S., we don’t yet have Monymusk.
+In the U.S., Monymusk is slowing filtering in.
 Compare/contrast their lineup with the Appleton lineup.
 May be worth picking up.

 Sure, you may find more white Overproof rums that you’ve never seen before.
 Pick’em up if you want.
 But know they’re from one of the big four distillery groups.
 If ultra-funk is your thing, and you don’t have Rum Fire or Charley’s J.B. in your home market, grab them.